-2. Read the License Agreement.
+3. Read the License Agreement.
 If you agree, click I accept the Terms and Conditions and then click Next.

-3. If you want to install IDERA Dashboard locally, choose local and click Next.
-If you want to register SQL Inventory Manager with an existing remote IDERA Dashboard installation, choose Remote and follow these steps.
+4. On this section you can specify a Display Name for your SQL Inventory Manager installation and the location of both SQL Inventory Manager and IDERA Dashboard.

-4. If you want to change SQL Inventory Manager and IDERA Dashboard default path, click Browse.
-On the Display Name box, type a unique name for this instance of IDERA SQL Inventory Manager and click Next.
+- a.
+If you want to change SQL Inventory Manager default path, click Browse. - b.
+On the Display Name box, type a unique name for this instance of IDERA SQL Inventory Manager.
 A Display Name allows you to identify each instance of IDERA SQL Inventory Manager or other IDERA products when you have more than one installation of the same product.
-IDERA recommends that you use a name based on a location or function, such as SIM-Prod or

-SIM-West.
-Note that this field accepts only alphanumeric characters (A-Z, a-z, 0-9) and dashes (-).
+IDERA recommends that you use a name based on a location or function, such as SIM-Prod or SIM-West.
+Note that this field accepts only alphanumeric characters (A-Z, a-z, 0-9) and dashes (-). - c.
+Choose Install or upgrade locally to install IDERA Dashboard on the default installation path.
+If you want to change IDERA Dashboard default path, click Browse.
+If you want to register SQL Inventory Manager with an existing remote IDERA Dashboard installation, choose Use remote IDERA Dashboard Installation and follow these steps. - 5.
+Specify a SQL Server Instance host and database names for the creation of the SQL Inventory Manager Repository database and the IDERA Dashboard Repository database respectively.
+By default, the setup program uses your Windows logon account to create and access the Repository databases.
+If you want to use Microsoft SQL Server connection credentials, select Use Microsoft SQL Server Authentication and enter your credentials on the Microsoft SQL Server credentials dialog.

-5. Specify a User Name and a Password for the Service Account for IDERA Dashboard.
-Use the format <Domain Name>\<User Name>.
+- 6. Specify a User Name and a Password for the Service Account for IDERA SQL Inventory Manager.
+Use the format < Domain Name > \ < User Name > .
 IDERA SQL Inventory Manager uses this account to connect, discover, and gather configuration information from SQL Servers.
 The installer grants the "Log on as a Service" right to the account that you specify.
 Click Next to continue.
-If you want to use different credentials for the Service Account for SQL Inventory Manager, clear the Use the same as above box, and type your credentials.
-IDERA SQL Inventory Manager uses this account when accessing the IDERA Dashboard to share data.
+If you want to use different credentials for the Service Account for IDERA Dashboard, choose Use different - Credentials/Authentication, and type your credentials.
+IDERA Dashboard uses this account when accessing the IDERA Dashboard to share data.